 Yeah, I played lacrosse in high school, I played crease attack.
 For anyone who’s not familiar with lacrosse, that’s the one standing right near the goal with the biggest defenseman on them, so I got my ass kicked a lot, but I scored some goals.
 Yeah, I played lacrosse for three years, started in ninth grade, played until I graduated.
 But yeah, that’s definitely a big bro sport.

 Northwestern?
 When I was applying to colleges, I had three main things that I really wanted.
 I wanted a college campus, like a real college campus, everything you’d expect, fraternities, sororities, that kind of stuff.
 I wanted a college town, because I wanted to just have my little spots locally, and I also wanted a big city.
 A lot of college have like one or two, not all three, but Northwestern has all three and on top of that, I’m studying acting and they’re one of the top theater schools in the country.

-When I started applying to college, acting was a main goal for me in terms of what I wanted to do for a career, A.) because I have a passion for it and have a talent for it, and B.) because it’s kind of a family business.
+When I started applying to college, acting was the main goal for me in terms of what I wanted to do for a career, A.) because I have a passion for it and have a talent for it, and B.) because it’s kind of a family business.
 From a young age, I knew I was going to go into it and knew this was what I was going to do.
 When I got to college, and I was pursuing that (and I’m still pursuing acting), it’s a time when you’re going through a lot of changes and starting to realize what it is you want to do, what you want to learn about, what you want to study, I made the commitment while I was already at college to hip-hop, although I was going to keep studying acting and getting better at it.
-Hip-hop and music is the main focus for what I want to do as a career.
+Hip-hop and music are the main focus for what I want to do as a career.

 Where do you see yourself in five years?